Premier Christian Radio is a well-known radio station in the UK. One of their most

 popular segments, Unbelievable?, hosts many debates.
 In a recent debate, Dianna E. Anderson and Sara Long debated the issue of whether or not Christians ought to save sex for marriage.
 Diana defends the negative, while Sara maintain the affirmative.
 The debate can be heard here.

 In classic Unbelievable fashion, the debate was not allowed to be…well..a debate.
 Typically Unbelievable runs their debates in more of a “you tell your side and I’ll tell my side” structure.
 A more appropriate title for what takes place would be “dueling monologues”.
 During the debate, I found myself disappointed with both sides.
 I was disappointed in the negative for obvious reasons, like maintaining the negative.
 However, I was also disappointed by the affirmative.
 Not for being the affirmative, but for giving too much cushion to the negative.

-This verse is radical.
-This verse teaches that lust is a form of sexual deviance any time it is directed toward someone whom the one lusting is not married to.
+This verse teaches that lust is sexually deviant any time it is directed toward someone to whom the one lusting is not married.
 The reason lust is sinful, as the context bears out, is that it is a kind of adultery.
-Lusting after your own spouse is like sleeping with your spouse; it’s not sinful.
-However, lust is sin, and it’s sin because it’s adultery.
-The key is that Jesus was teaching this to single people as well; this verse applies to everyone.
+Jesus was teaches this to single people as well; this verse applies to everyone.
 Clearly, all forms of sexual intimacy outside of marriage are wrong, because the most basic sexual instinct, the desire itself, outside of marriage is wrong.

 But because of the temptation to sexual immorality, each man should have his own wife and each woman her own husband…But if they cannot exercise self-control, they should marry.
 For it is better to marry than to burn with passion.